munificent/craftinginterpreters/book/calls-and-functions.md

 ^title Calls and Functions
-^part A Bytecode Interpreter in C
+^part A Bytecode Virtual Machine